kyamafinance/afang/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: 🚧 Feature Request
 about: Suggest a new feature
-title: ""
+title: "[Your feature request title]"
-labels:
+labels: enhancement
-  - type/enhancement
 assignees: ""
 ---